KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ### 4.3 CP as the Balance Point

-At \( \chi = 1 \), the system achieves **co-expressive equilibrium** — the CP condition where neither centropic nor entropic expression prevails.
+At \( \chi = 1 \), the system achieves **co-expressive equilibrium** — where neither centropic nor entropic expression prevails.

+CP is ontologically pre-hypostatic.
+The condition \( \chi = 1 \) is not CP itself, but the **hypostatic manifestation of CP** within expressed motion — a structural reverberation of the requisite-level closure within the domain of expression.

-This is not a midpoint of trajectories but the **closure condition** where:
+The pre-hypostatic CP is the **closure condition** where:

 \[
 0 \rightleftharpoons \infty
 \]

 Zero and infinity converge without fusion.
 The requisites achieve equilibrium, and orientation becomes the determining factor for subsequent motion.

-> **Note on CP:**
-> CP is ontologically pre-hypostatic.
-> The condition χ = 1 is not CP itself, but the hypostatic manifestation of CP within expressed motion.

 ### 4.4 Limit Cases